juruen/rmapi/README.md

 run commands non-interactively.
 This may come in handy to script certian workflows such as taking automatic backups or uploading documents programmatically.

-*Warning*: If you installed _rmapi_ before (October 1, 2018), you will need to install the latest version, otherwise _rmapi_ will fail to authenticate after the changes in the server API that were introduced in September 28, 2018.

 ![Console Capture](docs/console.gif)